The Best Leaders are Feedback Magnets — Here’s How to Become One

 The quality of your questions determines the quality of the feedback you receive.

-For example, an Engineering Manager at Pinterest and member of Ascend’s Leadership Program, asks her teams: “What’s one thing I can do to support you?”
+For example, an Engineering Manager at Pinterest and member of an Arise Leadership program, asks her teams: “What’s one thing I can do to support you?”
 This creates an opening for her team and cross-functional partners to open up and share what they truly need.
 She gets a ton of insights on specific things to focus on from this one question.

 More examples: